Shlomi, Israel: Pi Metzuba ruins

 On the road between Shlomi and Kibbutz Hanita, Israeli archaeologists found the remains of Pi Metzuba, a prosperous Christian town mentioned in the Jerusalem Talmud, the Tosefta (Shevi'it 4:8-ff.) and in the 3rd-century Mosaic of Rehob.
 The town was destroyed in the early seventh century when Persia invaded the region as part of its broader conflict with the Byzantine Empire.

 Ma'sub inscription

 The site of Khirbet Ma'sub, immediately to the east of the Arab village of Bassa, is where the Masub inscription was found before being purchased by the Louvre in 1885.
 Written in Phoenician script, the fragmentary Phoenician-language text, written in 222/21 BCE during Ptolemaic rule on a Hellenistic-style limestone stele, originates from a temple of Astarte and is on display at the Louvre.

-Demographics
+Voting Patterns

-In 2022, 91.8% of the population was Jewish and 8.2% was counted as other.
+In the 2022 election, 69 percent of voters in Shlomi voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 28 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.2 percent voted for the Arab parties.